OpenISDM/OutPatientFlowAPP/README.md

 Finally click Run button in the Visual Studio above menu.

 ## License
-This project is licensed under the GPLv3 - see the [License](License) file for details.
+This project is licensed under the GPLv3 - see the [LICENSE](LICENSE) file for details.